Make Congress Work Again!

 Our Mission

-We are a civic initiative committed to restoring bipartisan problem-solving in Congress for the nation’s most difficult issues through a binding, results focused approach that by its design ensures action.
+We are a civic initiative dedicated to restoring bipartisan problem-solving in Congress so the

 America Deserves a Congress that Works.